-Refresh Button: Rescans for available wireless networks in your area.
+Refresh Button: Rescans for available wireless networks in your area pop-up window will appear.
+Enter the security information to connect (refer to the Wireless

 Connect Button: Highlight a wireless network and click the Connect button.
-If the network is secure, a
+If the network is secure. a drop-down menu and click Activate to connect.